 So, you can build actual native application UI.
-Such UIs not only provide the user with required feel but also the apps behave as if they were normal native apps.
-Below the platform specific UI code, is the shared C# code that calls the common codebase.
+Such UIs not only provide the user with the required feel but also the apps behave as if they were normal native apps.
+Below the platform-specific UI code, is the shared C# code that calls the common codebase.

 There are actually two different ways to build the UI.
 You can use the original native methods to build the UI or you can use Xamarin.Forms.
 Forms let you build UI for different platforms all at once.
 There is almost 100% code sharing if you decide to choose Forms over Native UI Technology.